retail transformation resources

 On a recent call, a client mentioned that they convinced a skeptical Chief Financial Officer (CFO) to invest in a new multi-million dollar app enhancement by simply demonstrating how easy it was to complete a purchase on a competitor’s mobile app, “within 5 minutes, because I was able to show how easily I could purchase a $30 Mr. Coffee Maker on my competitor’s app, I got the funding I had been asking all year”.

-At SkillNet, we look at developing a Return on Investment (ROI) model as a 5-step strategic effort:
+At SkillNet, we look at developing a Return on Investment (ROI) model for retail businesses as a 5-step strategic effort:

 - Step 1: Define Business Needs